Quran

 4. Righteousness isn’t guaranteed

 After mentioning all of these prophets, Allah says, “And after them, there came a generation who abandoned prayers and followed their desires.
-So soon they will be thrown into Hellfire,” (Surah Maryam 19:59)
+So soon they will be meet punishment.”
+(Surah Maryam 19:59)

 This verse should teach us a very important lesson.
 Because you are a good Muslim and striving to raise your children properly, you may think they will also become righteous.
 However, their righteousness (and the righteousness of future generations) is not guaranteed.